Château de Maisons: History

-The Longueil family, long associated with the Parlement de Paris, had been in possession of part of the seigneurie of Maisons since 1460, and a full share since 1602.
-Beginning in 1630, and for the next decades, René de Longueil, first president of the Cour des aides and then président à mortier to the Parlement de Paris, devoted the fortune inherited by his wife, Madeleine Boulenc de Crévecœur (who died in 1636), to the construction of a magnificent château.
+The Longueil family, long associated with the Parlement of Paris, had been in possession of part of the seigneurie of Maisons since 1460, and a full share since 1602.
+Beginning in 1630, and for the next decades, René de Longueil, first president of the Cour des aides and then président à mortier to the Parlement of Paris, devoted the fortune inherited by his wife, Madeleine Boulenc de Crévecœur (who died in 1636), to the construction of a magnificent château.
 By 1649, he was able to spend the summer months in his new house, but works on the outbuildings continued after that date.
 Louis XIV visited Maisons in April 1651.

 The attribution to François Mansart was common knowledge among contemporaries.
 Charles Perrault reported its reputation: "The château of Maisons, of which he [Mansart] had made all the buildings and all the gardens, is of such a singular beauty that there is not a curious foreigner who does not go there to see it, as one of the finest things that we have in France."

 Nevertheless, the sole surviving document mentioning Mansart's name is a payment of 20,000 livres from Longueil in 1657, apparently occasioned by the final completion of the château.
 A pamphlet with the title La Mansarade accused the architect of having realised, after completing the construction of the first floor, that he had committed an error in the plans and razed everything built so far in order to commence anew.

-Perrault emphasizes that the architect had the habit of remodelling certain parts of his buildings more than once, in a search for perfection.
+Perrault emphasizes that the architect had the habit of remodelling certain parts of his buildings more than once in a search for perfection.